 Meet Worcester’s new Mayor

-A new Mayor for Worcester was voted in at Worcester City's Annual Council meeting on Tuesday (18 May).
-Cllr Stephen Hodgson has taken over the chain of office from the outgoing Mayor, Cllr Jo Hodges.
+A new Mayor of Worcester has been voted in by members of Worcester City Council.
+Councillor Louis Stephen has taken over the chain of office from the outgoing Mayor, Cllr Adrian Gregson.

-Cllr Adrian Gregson is Worcester's new Deputy Mayor.
+Cllr Mel Allcott is Worcester's new Deputy Mayor.

 Cllr Stephen said: "The role of Mayor has existed for centuries, and it is a great honour to be named as the first Green Mayor of Worcester.

 "My theme for my year in office is creating a community that values and includes our older citizens, and with that in mind I have chosen Age UK as my charity for the year.

 "Age UK are an amazing charity that supports lonely and isolated older people in our community who, for whatever reason, have dropped through the cracks in our social services system.